ckronlage/AID-HS/docs/install_native.md

 ## Set up paths and download model

-First, you will need to copy the AID_HS `aidhs_license.txt` into the aidhs folder (see above how to get the AID-HS license)

 Before being able to use AID-HS on your data, some paths need to be set up and the pretrained model needs to be downloaded.
 For this, run:
 ```bash
 python prepare_aidhs.py
 ```

 This script will ask you if you want to change the path to the data folder, answer **'y'** for yes. \
-Then, it will ask for the the location of your **AID-HS data folder**, where you would like to store MRI data to run the classifier.
+Then, it will ask for the the location of your **AID-HS data folder** where you would like to store MRI data to run the classifier.
 Create the **AID-HS data folder**, if it doesn't exist, and provide the path.
 It will download the pretrained model and test data to a folder inside your AID-HS data folder

 ## Verify installation
 To verify that you have installed all packages, set up paths correctly, and downloaded all data, this verification script will run the pipeline to predict the HS side on a test patient which already has the hippocampal segmentation done.
 It takes approximately 1 minutes to run.